g4s8/g4s8.github.io/_posts/2017-8-17-get-rid-of-presenter.md

 ## View & Model Services
-MVP intend's us to abstract away from view or model implementations and propagates interface usage instead of concrete view or model classes.
+MVP intends us to abstract away from view or model implementations and propagates interface usage instead of concrete view or model classes.
 So if we want to get rid of presenter we should put view and model at **one level** and think about them as two **independent services** - "view service" and "model service".
-So presenter get down to **communication level** and his only responsobility would be to deliver messages from view to model and vice versa.
+So presenter gets down to **communication level** and his only responsobility would be to deliver messages from view to model and vice versa.
 In this design the only way to communicate between services is to send messages conformed to public protocol and react to them when receiving.